Spike Jonze: 2009–2019: Where the Wild Things Are, short films, and Her

 Jonze's fourth feature film, the romantic science fiction drama Her, was released in December 2013.
-The film was his first original screenplay and the first he had written alone, inspired by Charlie Kaufman by putting "all the ideas and feelings at that time" into the script.
+The film was his first original screenplay and the first he had written alone, inspired by Charlie Kaufman by putting "all the ideas and feelings at that time" into his script for Synecdoche, New York.
 It stars Joaquin Phoenix, Amy Adams, Rooney Mara, Olivia Wilde, and Scarlett Johansson.
 The film follows the recently divorced Theodore Twombly (Phoenix), a man who develops a relationship with a seemingly intuitive and humanistic female voice, named "Samantha" (Johansson), produced by an advanced computer operating system.
 Samantha was originally voiced by Samantha Morton during its production, but was later replaced by Johansson.
 Jonze provided his voice to a video game character in the film, Alien Child, who interacts with Theodore.
 The film's score was composed by Arcade Fire and Owen Pallett.